yctung/LibAcousticSensing/README.md

 # Compatible devices
-In theory, LibAS should be compatible to all Android/Tizen/iOS/Linux devices with microphone/speaker installed.
+In theory, LibAS should be compatible with all Android, iOS, Tizen devices with microphone/speaker installed.
-However, it might need to customized settings for certain devices.
+However, it might need to customized settings for different devices.
 Followings include the devices we have used and tested in LibAS:

-- Android: Samsung Galaxy S4/5/6/7/8, Note 4, Nexus 6P, Nexus 5X, HTC One, ASUS Zen Watch 3
+- Android: ```Samsung Galaxy S4/5/6/7/8, Note 4, Nexus 6P, Nexus 5X, HTC One, ASUS Zen Watch 3```
-- iOS: iPhone 5c, iPhone 6s
+- iOS: ```iPhone 5c, iPhone 6s```
-- Tizen: Samsung Gear S3
+- Tizen: ```Samsung Gear S3```

 # License